Tokyo Garden Terrace Kioicho

 Tokyo Garden Terrace Kioicho (東京ガーデンテラス紀尾井町, Tōkyō Gaaden Terasu Kioichou) is a 227,200-square-meter mixed-use development in Chiyoda, Tokyo, Japan.
 Completed in 2016, it includes office, residential, commercial, hotel, and leisure space.

 Tokyo Garden Terrace takes up 30,400 square meters previously occupied by the Grand Prince Hotel Akasaka, across the moat from Akasaka-mitsuke Station, and adjacent to the Hotel New Otani.

 The primary developer is Seibu Properties working in concert with several partners.
 The project master design was created by architectural firm Kohn Pedersen Fox; Nikken Sekkei is the local architect of record.

+In 2024, Blackstone Inc. agreed to buy the property for $2.6 billion from Seibu.

-Site History
+Site history

 The former Grand Prince Hotel Akasaka on the site was demolished in 2013.
 The original hotel structure designed by Kenzo Tange, was scheduled for closure at the end of March 2011, due to outdated building facilities and modifications in Tokyo building codes.
 In the wake of the 2011 Tōhoku earthquake and tsunami the hotel remained open and served as a temporary housing facility for evacuees from coastal regions of Fukushima Prefecture.

 Buildings

 Office and hotel tower

-Tokyo Garden Terrace main tower provides 110,000 meters of office space and 28,700 meters of hotel accommodation in a 180m, 36-floor high-rise building.
+Tokyo Garden Terrace main tower provides 110,000 m2 of office space and 28,700 m2 of hotel accommodation in a 180m tall, 36-floor high-rise building.
 The Prince Gallery Kioichō, the hotel component, opened in July 2016.
 The hotel is located on floors 30 to 36 of the main tower and operated by Seibu Holdings as a franchise of The Luxury Collection.

 Residential tower

-A separate residential tower provides 22,700 meters of accommodation in a 90m, 21-floor high-rise tower.
+A separate residential tower provides 22,700 m2 of accommodation in a 90m, 21-floor high-rise tower.